microsoft/PowerPlatformConnectors/certified-connectors/CognitiveServicesQuestionAnswering/Readme.md

 This connector is a new connector which can be readily used with Question Answering.

-To use this integration, you will need a resource in [Azure Cognitive Service for language](https://aka.ms/create-language-resource) with Custom Question Answering enabled.
+To use this integration, you will need an [Azure Cognitive Service for language](https://aka.ms/create-language-resource) resource with Custom Question Answering enabled.
 You will get an endpoint and a key for authenticating your applications.
 To make a connection, provide the Account key, site URL and select Create connection.
 For operation costs on your connection, learn more at [Pricing - Language Service](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/language-service/) .